-When dealing with data, remember the old principle "garbage in, garbage out", meaning that flawed input data will produced a flawed output.
+When dealing with data, remember the old principle "garbage in, garbage out", meaning that flawed input data will produce a flawed output.
 Keeping your data clean, accurate and up-to-date is your most important task, and the more you enforce that, the easier it is to keep it that way.
 Here are some tips on how to lead your team in the right direction.

 Maintain a clean list of projects

 As an admin, you have a key role in keeping the list of projects up to date in a way that is clear for your team members and relevant for your business managers

 Your team members should have no doubts when it comes to assigning their work hours to the right project.
-Whether you allow anyone to create projects or you reserve that right to admins admins only, someone should be responsible for keeping an eye on the list of projects, create new ones, archive old ones and fix any mistakes as soon as they happen.
+Whether you allow anyone to create projects or you reserve that right to admins only, someone should be responsible for keeping an eye on the list of projects, create new ones, archive old ones and fix any mistakes as soon as they happen.

 Fix mistakes as soon as they happen – Remember you can edit, merge, and delete projects.
 If you see a project that was created incorrectly, make the necessary adjustments and anyone involved in the projects will be notified.